The Perfect 10 Day Japan Itinerary for First Time Visitors

 Lake Kawaguchi Maple Corridor / Momiji Kairou [fall seasonal]

-If you’re visiting Japan in the fall, you’re in for a major, foliage treat!
-One of the best spots to admire Lake Kawaguchiko’s foliage is the Momoji Kairou, “Maple Corridor”.
+If you’re visiting Japan in the fall, you’re in for a major foliage treat!
+One of the best spots to admire Lake Kawaguchiko’s foliage is the Momoji Kairou or “Maple Corridor”.

 Bike around Lake Kawaguchiko

-One of the best things to do in Lake Kawaguchiko is bike all around the lake itself and taking in the breathtaking nature that surrounds you.
-As you go around this lake, you will come across several places worth visiting – including the Panoramic Ropeway, Kubota Itchiku Art Museum, and the Oishi Park.
+One of the best things to do in Lake Kawaguchiko is to bike around the lake itself and take in the breathtaking nature that surrounds you.
+As you go around this lake, you will come across several places worth visiting – including the Panoramic Ropeway, Kubota Itchiku Art Museum, and Oishi Park.

-You can easily rent your bike by the Kawaguchiko Station, where there are several bike rental shops.
+You can easily rent your bike at the Kawaguchiko Station, where there are several bike rental shops.
 Some even offer electric bikes.

 Stay in a Ryokan and Enjoy an Onsen